RichStone/telegram-auto-reply/README.md

 python3 autoreplier.py
 ```

-The Telehandler will run in the background and process new incoming messages with an automted reply.
+The Telehandler will run in the background and process new incoming messages with an automated reply.

 # Meta